 The Amazon rainforest is home to numerous species of plants and animals.

-About 30 percent of the total number of species in the world are located in this diverse rainforest.
+About 30 percent of the total number of species in the world is located in this diverse rainforest.

-The Amazon is considered the most biodiverse place on Earth and every day countless people flock here to discover the astonishing wildlife that lives deep within the Amazon rainforest.
-The Amazon is filled with jungle animals and river animals and countless other beings that reside inside the depths of the rainforest.
+The Amazon is considered the most biodiverse place on Earth, and every day countless people flock here to discover the astonishing wildlife that lives deep within the Amazon Rainforest.
+The Amazon is filled with jungle animals and river animals, and countless other beings that reside within the depths of the rainforest.

-But we bet you don’t know the most seen animals in the Amazon rainforest…
+But we bet you don’t know the most widely seen animals in the Amazon Rainforest…

-Here’s our list of the 10 most seen animals in the Amazon rainforest:
+Here’s our list of the 10 most observed animals in the Amazon Rainforest:

 Oropendolas & Caciques

 These two types of birds can be found in the same flock, foraging for food.
-They are the most common birds in all of the Amazon.
-You’ll spot them as soon as you arrive at the rainforest.
+They are the most common birds throughout the Amazon.
+You’ll spot them as soon as you arrive in the rainforest.
 They’re very populous, noisy, and weave large bag-like nests that hang from the ends of tree branches.

-Toucans are one of the most stunning animals in the whole Amazon rainforest.
-These magnificent birds have a colorfully patterned coat and a long curved bill that helps them reach fruits and other foods.
-With a little luck, you’ll see a common species of Toucans in the Amazon rainforest called the White Throated Toucan or the smallest species of Toucans, the Aracaris.
+Toucans are one of the most stunning animals in the entire Amazon Rainforest.
+These magnificent birds have colorful feathers and a long curved bill that helps them reach fruits and other foods.
+With a little luck, you’ll see a common species of Toucans in the Amazon rainforest called the White Throated Toucan, or the smallest species of Toucans, the Aracaris.

 Parrots & Macaws

-- These birds, along with Toucans, are one of the most represented Amazon animals.
+- These birds, along with Toucans, are one of the most widely-represented animals in the Amazon.
 Their beauty is beyond compare.
 Parrots and Macaws are very colorful and come in all sizes.
 A couple are:

 - Parakeets – the smallest parrots